-In the current lockdown, many of us have not been able to visit our boats for some time.
-Now that restrictions are easing, in England at least, many marinas, moorings and boatyards are now beginning to re-open.
-However, current Government guidance is that leaving your home - the place you live - to stay at another home is not allowed.
-While there are no restrictions on how far you can travel to get to your boat, this means that staying overnight on a boat is also not permitted making a round trip is impractical for some.
-For those in this position, regular attendance and maintenance will be extremely difficult if not impossible until there is a further easing of restrictions.
+During the lockdown, many of us were not been able to visit our boats.
+Now that restrictions are easing, most marinas, moorings and boatyards are now open, but there are still a number of restrictions dependant on where you are in the UK that may prevent you from getting to your boat until 4 July.
+For those in this position, regular attendance and maintenance will be extremely difficult if not impossible until there is further easing of restrictions.

-The RYA’s advice to all our members is that you should check your insurance policy with your insurers no matter what the policy itself actually states.
-This is because in the majority of cases it will pre-date the Covid-19 pandemic measures that have now been put in place.
+The RYA’s advice to all our members is that you should check your insurance policy with your insurers no matter what the policy itself actually states, particularly if your policy pre-dates the Covid-19 pandemic measures.
 Our understanding is that most insurers are willing to extend the period when boats are left unattended and we would be surprised if any insurer refused to extend this provision, although there is likely to be a condition that the vessel must have been adequately maintained prior to lockdown.